AMC Bay Terrace 6

 5 people favorited this theater

-This six screen multiplex opened December 1993 as part of the expansion of the busy Bay Terrace shopping Center in the northeastern Queens neighborhood of Bayside.
+This six screen multiplex opened on November 19, 1993 as part of the expansion of the busy Bay Terrace shopping Center in the northeastern Queens neighborhood of Bayside.
 It was intended as a replacement for the two screen (originally a single screener) Loews Bay Terrace Theater, a free standing theater opened in the early-1960’s at the corner of 26th Avenue and Bell Boulevard just a few hundred feet to the east.
 As part of the shopping center expansion, the older theater was converted to retail space and currently houses the chain restaurant Applebee’s and a Victoria’s Secret women’s apparel store.

-The new theater was built on some seven acres of vacant land along the western edge of the shopping center that had previously been speculated at various times for condominium and town house development.
+The new 1,164-seat theater was built on some seven acres of vacant land along the western edge of the shopping center that had previously been speculated at various times for condominium and town house development.
 The structure is actually two stories high, with single story wings built in a U-shaped configuration facing the shopping center.
 The lower floor is occupied by a variety of shops and eating establishments, representing at the time an increase of 67,000 square feet of retail space for the center.
 The theater is located in the upper portion of the building and faces its own separate parking lot away from the center.
 Due to the natural grade in the landscape, the theater’s parking lot allows for convenient entry at the second floor level.
 Patrons actually traverse a short foot bridge from the parking area that spans the loading bay access area for the retail shops on the lower level.

 The two-window box office is located flush along the exterior wall of the theater with entrance doors on either side.
 The doors lead into an atrium lobby that feels a little smaller than it actually is due to the large circular candy counter that occupies most of the space.
 There are coming attraction display cases against either wall of the lobby along with a couple of small benches and video games for ticket holder convenience.
 Facing the lobby along the back wall are the rest rooms, which are along the foyer that runs the length of the building and leads to three auditoriums in either direction.
 Posters from older movies (older as in the 1980’s and 1990’s) line the foyer walls.